 To achieve this target by 2030, more cars need to be powered by renewable energy and more freight must be transported by climate neutral means.
-In addition, the use of public transport must be doubled, car traffic in municipalities must decrease and more trips must be done walking or by bike.
+In addition, the use of public transport must be doubled, car traffic must decrease and more trips must be done walking or by bike.

 Objectives of the Mobility and Climate Concept